raphigaziano/TIE/doc/source/api/tag.rst

    Unlike Template Managers, which are completely optionnal, most of TIE's internal objects *require* a global TagManager instance to be set in order to be able to perform their tasks.
-While it is possible to bypass calling the :func:`get_manager` function when using a non-default manager if you also tweak these objects, doing so will probably bypass most of TIE's convenience as well.
+While it is possible to bypass calling the :func:`get_manager<tie.tag.get_manager>` function when using a non-default manager if you also tweak these objects, doing so will probably bypass most of TIE's convenience as well.

 TIE comes with the following managers:

 .. class:: tie.tag.TagManager

-   A basic :class:`Tag<tie.tie.Tag>` container to keep track of registered tags.
+   A basic :class:`Tag<tie.tag.Tag>` container to keep track of registered tags.
 TIE will use this manager by default.
    You can iterate over it to retrieve individual tags -- Those will be yielded in the order of their insertion: